 Master: Each line must have a master head.
-The master print head receives/distributes the signals for the photocell and encoder to the remaining heads.
+The master print head receives/distributes the signals for the photosensor and encoder to the remaining heads.
 The master head is also used to determine count values.

-Double pulse: Creates a darker print generally needed fro the ProSeries 768 and 384.
+Double pulse: Creates a darker print generally needed for the ProSeries 768e and 384e.

-Enable: Activates the card and errors
+Enable: Activates the print control card and ability to monitor errors.

-Upside Down: Used to print the entire image upside down.
+Upside Down: Used to print the entire message upside down.

-More

-Linked to: Ties the information to be printed to additional heads.
+More - Linked to: Ties the information to be printed to additional heads.
 If the information is the same on multiple sides of the box, link the heads together and the image is automatically placed on the other head.